zehrabuse/ride-cancellation-prediction-ml/README.md

 pipeline, starting from business problem definition to model deployment and result visualization.

+## ⚠️ Current Status (Work in Progress)

+A data leakage issue has been identified during model evaluation.
+The feature engineering pipeline is currently being revisited and improved to ensure data integrity and more reliable model performance.

+Additionally, deployment experiments have been conducted using both:
+- A trained Logistic Regression model (currently unstable and under improvement)
+- A simulation-based demo model used only for UI and visualization testing

 ## Business Problem
 Ride cancellations negatively affect customer satisfaction and operational efficiency.
 By predicting cancellation probability in advance, companies can